Harmony Montgomery’s Dad Allegedly Stole Guns Just Before She Disappeared

-The father of Harmony Montgomery, the 7-year-old who was reported missing two years after she was last seen in New Hampshire, was hit with new charges on Monday that accuse him of stealing several guns just weeks before she vanished.
+The father of Harmony Montgomery, the 7-year-old who was reported missing two years after she was last seen in New Hampshire, was charged on Monday with stealing several guns just weeks before she vanished.

-Prosecutors said the alleged gun crimes were not related to the disappearance of the child, but the timeline fueled questions about what the father with a long rap sheet was up to when she went missing.
+Prosecutors said the alleged gun crimes were not related to the disappearance of the child, but the timeline raised questions about what the father, who has a long rap sheet, was up to when she went missing.

 Adam Montgomery, 32, was charged with eight new crimes related to the theft of a firearm that occurred between Sept.
 29, 2019, and Oct.
 3, 2019, the New Hampshire Attorney General’s Office said on Monday.
 While details of the thefts were not immediately clear, authorities said he faced two charges of being an armed career criminal, meaning Montgomery stole the weapons—a rifle and shotgun—after he was convicted of at least three other felonies.